-First published in 2016 with financial support from Cerebra and the Economic and Social Research Council (ESRC).
-This toolkit aims to support disabled people and carers, as well as their families and advisers, who are encountering difficulties with the statutory agencies in relation to the provision of health, social care and education support services.
+This guide aims to support disabled people and carers, as well as their families and advisers, who are encountering difficulties with the statutory agencies in relation to the provision of health, social care and education support services.

 UK law provides powerful rights to such support services, but this alone is insufficient.
 The law can be complicated and difficult to understand.
 Even when you know what your rights are, it can be daunting, exhausting and sometimes intimidating to challenge public officials.
 There is a power imbalance and much research establishes (and indeed the Government accepts) that many families are fearful that complaining may make things worse.

-This toolkit aims to help unpick these problems, to develop effective strategies for resolving them and to keep your blood pressure within safe limits.
+This guide aims to help unpick these problems, to develop effective strategies for resolving them and to keep your blood pressure within safe limits.
 It is based on the idea that it is not in the interests of public bodies to have these commonly occurring problems and that most such problems are capable of being resolved without lawyers and without great expense to the public body.